 - Zig-zagged in Dungeons & Dragons, where some editions allow for indefinite high-level play and others provide endgame scenarios for top-level characters.

-- Original D&D generally does this recursively: characters can level up to demigodhood, whereupon they can rest on their laurels or voluntarily De-Power themselves and live another mortal life.
+- Original D&D generally does this recursively: characters can level up to demigodhood, whereupon they can rest on their laurels or voluntarily De-power themselves and live another mortal life.
 If they ascend again, they Ascend to a Higher Plane of Existence and vanish into realms unknown.

 - AD&D 1st Edition supplement Deities and Demigods Cyclopedia (1980).
 When PCs reach high level, raise their ability scores to divine levels and gain a body of worshipers, they can ascend to godhood.
 They immediately become NPCs under the Dungeon Master's control.

-- AD&D 2nd Edition: The basic game books only provide support for the PCs to reach 20th level.
+- AD&D 2nd Edition: The basic game books only provide support for PCs to reach 20th level.
 The Dungeon Master Guide suggests that PCs who reach that level retire to "semi-NPC" status where they leave active play and devote their time to non-adventuring duties but remain present in the game world.
 TSR later caved in and released the High-Level Campaigns book in 1996 for levels up to 30 again.

 - In the original tabletop version of Dragonlance, characters are limited to 18th level — the gods send any characters who exceed this to another world, presumably to prevent very powerful characters from attempting to kill a god and to take their place as Raistlin attempted (he was 18th level at the time).